 Similar to many other species of mold, members of the Cladosporium genus can also cause harm to the human body, affecting people of all ages.
 The reactions and symptoms of exposure to this fungus might not be the same for everyone as it depends on their sensitivity.
 While some people may develop allergies or other serious reactions after encountering this mold, others may not.

 Infants are especially sensitive to Cladosporium allergens.
 A skin test study observed an allergic reaction of the skin in 42% of children under the age of 4 .

 Furthermore, Cladosporium sp. has been known to cause various types of phaeohyphomycosis, including subcutaneous infections, infections of fingernails and toenails (onychomycosis), and infections of the eye (keratomycosis).
 In serious cases, Cladosporium spores can germinate in the lungs and develop into fungal balls .

 What symptoms are caused by Cladosporium mold?

-There are hundreds, if not thousand, of symptoms that one can develop from a prolonged Cladosporium exposure.
-In most of the cases the reactions are minor, but in other seldom cases the allergies and infections can be very critical needing immediate medical supervision.
+There are many symptoms that can develop in response to prolonged Cladosporium exposure.
+In most cases the reactions are minor, but in rare cases the allergies and infections can be critical, requiring immediate medical supervision.

 What are the health effects caused by Cladosporium mold?

-When it comes to discussing the pathogenic reactions of Cladosporium herbarum on human bodies, the list is quite tall.
-Till 90’s very little was unearthed about this worldwide species of fungi and its health impacts on the immuno-compromised and the mold-allergic patients.
+When it comes to discussing the pathogenic reactions to Cladosporium sp. in human bodies, the list is quite long.
+Until the 90’s very little was known about this worldwide species of fungi and its health impact on immunocompromised and mold-allergic patients.

-But the recent epidemiological and other major researches have shown that inhalation of the elevated spores of this mold, an important source of allergens, can create more than typical symptoms.
-Moreover, the Mayo Clinic tells, if you live with mold all year through, you can expect any or all of the following symptoms to occur.
+However, recent epidemiological research has shown that inhalation of the spores of this mold, an important source of allergens, can create many symptoms.
+According to the Mayo Clinic, if you live with mold all year through, you can expect the following symptoms to occur:

 - Roughness of skin